papagorgio23/AISports_Chatbot/data/nlu.md

 - what's the weather going to be like on Thursday?
 - what's the weather like now
 - how's the weather
+- do you know what the weather is going to be like tomorrow?

 ## intent:ask_builder
 - can you share your boss with me?